-Seniors are often ignored, when it comes to addiction care, but they might also form unhealthy attachments to both licit and illicit substances.
-Talking with older adults about these issues can be awkward, but a study in The American Journal of Geriatric Psychiatry suggests that older adults attend their therapy sessions much more often, when compared to their younger counterparts.
-Studies like this seem to suggest that older adults want to conquer their addictions, but they might need a push from a doctor to get them on the right path.
-Those medical professionals that suggest interventions for their older patients might be allowing them to deal with advancing age without dealing with a concurrent addiction.
+Senior citizens are often overlooked when it comes to drug treatment by age.
+However, they may develop unhealthy relationships with both legal and illegal drugs.
+Talking about these problems with older adults can be uncomfortable.
+According to a report published in The American Journal of Geriatric Psychiatry, older adults attend counselling sessions far more often than their younger peers.
+According to research like this, older adults want to resolve their addictions, but they may need a doctor’s boost to start.
+Those medical practitioners who prescribe treatment by age for their elderly patients may help them cope with ageing without dealing with a concurrent addiction.

 Alcohol misuse is also on the rise among the elderly in the United States.
 Since the symptoms of alcoholism are so similar to those of other elderly illnesses, it is often ignored.